 After figuring out what you want to include in your gift box, you should tell the recipient what to do next.

 Remember to Follow-Up

 After sending your initial emails and your gift box, your work isn’t done, and you will need to have a strong follow-up sequence.

 The most natural follow-up campaign should have a combination of direct mail and email to accomplish your marketing communication goals.
 Below we have laid out what you should do for the next six weeks.

 The first week after sending your gift box, you should follow up via direct mail, and sending another postcard is all you need.

 Recap the key customer benefits of doing business with you.
 Make sure to include your contact information also.

 In the second week, you should follow up through email with a story or case study.
-This story or case study should present a past customer recounting their experience with working with you.
+This story or case study should present a past customer recounting their experience working with you.
 Keep in mind the case study should be relevant to the prospect.

-Week 3 should be a follow up by direct mail.
+Week 3 should be a follow-up by direct mail.
 Mail a letter that checks in with the prospect concerning their needs.